LorenzoCausa/ass3_causa/README.md

 ### Temporal Diagram

+![Alt text](/images/ass3_temporal.png?raw=true)

 In the diagram below you can see the behavior of the code over time.
 Depending on where the clues to the correct hypothesis are, the investigation can take very different times.
-You may need to visit only one room or, in the worst case, you may need to do more than one waypoint tour
+You may need to visit only one room or, in the worst case, you may need to do more than one waypoint tour.

-![Alt text](/images/ass3_temporal.png?raw=true)

 ### List of msgs and srvs
 #### msgs